-Now that the ski resorts and tubing parks are open for business and Seattle has seen its first big snowfall of the season (we still can’t believe we woke up to a white Christmas), it’s beginning to look and feel a lot like winter.
-Since we know the cold, dark days of winter can be challenging with kids, we’ve put together 50 fun winter activities to keep you and your crew from going stir-crazy.
-Psst…if you’re lucky, by the time you’re finished with this list, spring will be knocking on the door.
+Now that the ski resorts and tubing parks are opening for business, it’s beginning to look and feel a lot like winter.
+Since we know the cold, dark days of winter can be challenging with kids, we’ve put together 50 winter activities to keep you and your crew from going stir-crazy.
+Psst…if you’re lucky, by the time you’re finished with this winter bucket list, spring will be knocking on the door.
 Scroll down and start making plans!

 1. Take advantage of a three-day weekend or take a day off (cough, cough) to explore the snow-covered town of Leavenworth.
-The Bavarian-themed village is bustling with families during the winter months and is a great spot to go snowmobiling or skiing, take a sleigh ride or dog sled ride or just sit back and enjoy the beauty of this snowy magical alpine town.
+The Bavarian-themed village is bustling with families during the winter months and is a great spot to go snowmobiling or skiing, take a sleigh ride or just sit back and enjoy the beauty of this snowy magical alpine town.

-2. The Pacific Science Center is the best place to learn how weather works.
+2. The Pacific Science Center is the best place to learn about weather.
 Take a trip on a stormy day and discover how Mother Nature works.

-4. Jump, hop, climb, swing and burn off the winter stir-crazies at Flying Circus Extreme Air Sports—our area’s newest indoor sports park.
+4. Jump, hop, climb, swing and burn off the winter stir-crazies at Flying Circus Extreme Air Sports—Seattle’s awesome indoor sports park that also boasts awesome birthday party packages.

 8. Get out of the house and learn about Seattle history with a visit to MOHAI.
 Psst!
 Admission is always free on the first Thursday of the month.